ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/controls.md

 - "TransparentDataEncryptionOnSqlDatabasesShouldBeEnabled"
 - "DiskEncryptionShouldBeAppliedOnVirtualMachines"

-## Module 7GUARDRAIL 7 PROTECTION OF DATA-IN-TRANSIT
+## GUARDRAIL 7 PROTECTION OF DATA-IN-TRANSIT

 This module will detect the PBMM and look for specific policies not to be exempted.
 The compliance will fail right away if the PBMM policy is not applied.
 If applied, the following policies will be checked for exemptions: